BOARD OF DIRECTORS

-In 2003, Mr. McMackin joined the Sunrise Board of Directors and currently serves as Treasurer of the Board.
-Mr. McMackin is also a member of the Board’s Governance and Marketing and Communications Committees and leads the Board of Trustees in Naples, Florida, supporting Sunrise Community of Collier County, Inc. (TECH of Collier County).A graduate of the University of Miami School Of Law, Mr. McMackin is an attorney in Naples with Bond, Schoeneck, and King.
-His legal practice focuses on business, real estate, labor and employment, and governmental law.
-Mr. McMackin is the parent of a son with disabilities who receives services at Sunrise.
+In 2003, Mr. McMackin joined the Sunrise Board of Directors.
+In July of 2016, Mr. McMackin was voted in as the Chair of the Board and currently serves on the Development Committee, the Executive Committee, and Finance Committee and the Governance Committee.
+Mr. McMackin is a graduate of the University of the Miami School of Law and is currently an attorney in private practice.
+His legal practices focuses on business, real estate, labor and employment law and governmental law.
+Mr. McMackin is a parent of a son with disabilities who recieves services at Sunrise.

 Steven M. Weinger, Vice Chair

 Mr. Weinger has served on the Sunrise Board of Directors for the past 25 years.
 In addition to his position as the First Vice Chairperson, he is Chair of the Human Resources Committee.
 Mr. Weinger is a tireless advocate for persons with developmental disabilities and an expert in the fields of commercial litigation, business law and healthcare.
 He is a partner in the law firm of Kurzban, Kurzban, Weinger Tetzeli and Pratt, P.A. located in Miami, Florida.
 His landmark class action litigation has resulted in literally billions of dollars in additional services for the individuals we serve.
 He is nationally recognized for his successes in representing individuals with developmental disabilities, providers, and provider organizations.
 He is a frequent a guest speaker on healthcare and non-profit issues, particularly those issues relating to finance, structure, and access to services.
 In his spare time, Mr. Weinger has a leadership role in several prominent arts organizations